timewave-computer/traverse/docs/integration_guide.md

 ### Getting Help

 - Check the [traverse-valence examples](../examples/valence_integration.rs)
-- Review the [ADR](./adr_00.md) for architectural details
+- Review the [architecture documentation](./architecture.md) for design details
 - Examine the [integration tests](../crates/traverse-ethereum/tests/integration.rs)

 ---

 This guide provides the foundation for integrating traverse into your valence coprocessor application.
 For more advanced use cases, refer to the API documentation and examples in the repository.